 Ibn Battuta’s travels took place during a period of significant political, economic, and cultural change.
 The Islamic world was experiencing a period of relative stability and prosperity, but it was also facing challenges from external threats and internal divisions.
 To fully understand Ibn Battuta’s motivations and experiences, it is essential to consider the broader historical context in which he lived.

 Research the political dynamics of the regions he visited, the economic networks that facilitated his travels, and the cultural exchanges that shaped his worldview.
 Understanding the historical context can help you to appreciate the significance of his journey and its impact on the medieval world.
-It can also shed light on the challenges and opportunities he faced as a traveler in a complex and rapidly changing world.
+It can also explain the challenges and opportunities he faced as a traveler in a complex and rapidly changing world.

 Reflect on the Relevance of Ibn Battuta’s Journey Today